-Construction of the Project is anticipated to last four to six months.
+Construction of the Project is anticipated to last six (6) months.
 After construction, the Project is expected to operate for 35 years.
 After decommissioning the Project, KPP Energy would reclaim the Project Area.
-The temporal scale for cumulative effects is 36 years to account for the construction and operation periods.
+The temporal scale for cumulative impacts is 36 years to account for the construction and operation periods.